lionheart/LionheartAlamofireClient/README.md

 ## License

-LionheartAlamofireExtensions is available under the MIT license.
+LionheartAlamofireClient is available under the MIT license.
 See the LICENSE file for more info.